 How to report issues - 3ds Max

 If you encounter an issue and you are not able to solve it by yourself, the best idea is to contact us.
 A properly prepared report will be easier to understand for our team and will also guarantee that the problem is fixed as quickly as possible.
-A chaotic, vague description will usually bring the opposite effects - it will be hard to understand for our support team and developers, and analyzing it will require additional time.
+A chaotic, vague description will usually bring the opposite effects - it will be hard to understand for our support team and for developers, and analyzing it will require additional time and effort.

 Here are some guidelines how to prepare error reports, and how to do it properly:

-Please include as much information about the main problem as possible, such as:
+Include as much information about the problem as possible, such as:

 - What is the main problem?